Why You Sometimes Feel Like Barfing During A Workout

 Advertisement

 Beyond GI issues, sometimes nausea and vomiting during exercise can be a sign of heat stroke.
-According to the American Council on Exercise, the best temperature for working out is between 68 and 72 degrees Fahrenheit, and anything above 80 degrees can be dangerous.
-If you notice any other symptoms of heat stroke, like confusion, changes in sweating, or a core body temperature above 104 degrees, then it's important to get in a cool area and seek medical assistance immediately.
+According to the American Council on Exercise, the best temperature for working out is between 20 and 22 degrees Celsius, and anything above 26 degrees can be dangerous.
+If you notice any other symptoms of heat stroke, like confusion, changes in sweating, or a core body temperature above 40 degrees, then it's important to get in a cool area and seek medical assistance immediately.

 So, what can you do to make sure that you're not barfing during your next spin class?
 Well, staying hydrated is one great way to keep blood flowing in the right places, prevent heat illnesses, and help recover after a tough workout.
 But if you start to feel nauseous and you're already in the midst of a workout, then it's a good idea to dial back your intensity, and take a break until you feel better — which can take hours if you're waiting for your core body temperature to come down.
 Definitely resist the urge to push through the nausea, because that will only make you feel worse.
 Feeling nauseous during exercise is normal regardless of your fitness level, so it's not a sign that you're out of shape either.